-Dr. Carrie Nordlund is a Professor of Art Education in the Department of Art Education at Kutztown University of Pennsylvania.
+Dr. Carrie Nordlund is a Professor in the Department of Art Education.
 She earned a B.F.A. at the Kansas City Art Institute; K-12 visual art certification at Central Missouri State University; M.A. in Art Education from Central Missouri State University; and Ph.D. in Art Education from the University of Missouri–Columbia.
-Most recent, Dr. Nordlund has been studying Waldorf Education early childhood at Sophia Hearth Family Center, Keene, NH.
-She served her field practicum at the River Valley Waldorf School, Upper Black Eddy, PA.
+Most recent, Dr. Nordlund has been studying Waldorf Education and served her field practicum at the River Valley Waldorf School, Upper Black Eddy, PA.

 Dr. Nordlund previously taught K-12 in the public schools for 10 years and PreK-12 at the Nelson-Atkins Museum of Art, Kansas City, MO for 13 years.
 During such time, she earned a permanent teacher certification in the visual arts grades K-12.
 In her previous position as Independence Missouri Public Schools District Art Chair, Dr. Nordlund supervised curriculum and assessment development and implementation for PreK-12 arts programs.
 She has taught in higher education since 1996, and honored with an Outstanding Higher Education Art Educator Award from the Pennsylvania Art Education Association and the Eastern Region Higher Education Art Educator Award from the National Art Education Association.